Resources

 - Rabies in Montana: stay up-to-date with the Montana Department of Livestock website.

-- County License: visit Flathead County Animal Shelter’s website to get a lifetime rabies license – just $45!
+- County License: visit Flathead County Animal Shelter’s website to get a lifetime rabies license – just $45 (or $70 with smart tag)!

 Behavioral and Training Resources